 A. FILM (above) exploring the key buildings and locations in the city which explain the Melbourne Story.

-B. KEY enquiry notes enabling students to explore a deeper understanding of the contents.
+D. KEY inquiry notes below enabling students to explore a deeper understanding of the contents.

 - START Federation Square 1901, Swanston and Flinders